InfuseAI/primehub-site/docs/model-deployment-prepackaged-server-custom.md

 ## Handle model files

-The model files could ship with your image, you could make it more feasible with the `model_uri` mechanism of the PrimeHub Deployment.
+The model files could ship along with your image or can be downloaded until the model server starts.
+To download the file at startup, PrimeHub users could create a Deployment with Model URI:

 PrimeHub users could create a Deployment with Model URI:
 ![](assets/mdeploy_quickstart_deploydetail_1_phfs.png)